ushirogami/sentiment-analysis-with-python/README.md

 ### *My apologies, but I find this is a good opportunity to update my resume.
-Please scroll down for my Python project showcase, Thank you!.
+Please scroll down for my Python project showcase, Thank you!
 ![png](upwork.png)
 Proof of these reviews https://www.upwork.com/freelancers/~010513853d76c89bea